dotnet/Silk.NET/documentation/proposals/Proposal - Windowing.md

 }
 ```

 - Next is `IWindowEvents`.
 Several events GLFW provides have been omitted.
-Everything related to input has been removed, as it would be redundant to have both input-handling here and in Silk.NET.Input.
-In addition, certain events (such as WindowBorderChanged) have been omitted, as those variables will only ever be updated when the user updates them manually.
+Everything related to input has been removed, as it would be redundant to have input-handling both here and in `Silk.NET.Input`.
+In addition, certain events (such as `WindowBorderChanged`) have been omitted, as those variables will only ever be updated when the user updates them manually.

 ```cs
 /// <summary>